National Professional Qualification for Headship (NPQH)

 The NPQH qualification is aligned to Masters credits and can act as a springboard on to Liverpool Hope University’s MA in Leading in Education or the MBA in Educational Leadership.

-Benefits for Participants
+Benefits for participants

-Benefits for Schools
+Benefits for Schools - develop leaders who

 How is NPQH delivered?

-NPQH makes use of a blended delivery model consisting of face-to-face events, online study, webinars and coaching.
+NPQH makes use of a blended delivery model consisting of face-to-face events, online study, webinars and coaching

 Participants access online learning and support via our virtual learning environment (VLE) Canvas.
 Through Canvas, participants are able to engage with their learning communities of peers and access multimedia content.
 They can also access research and expert-led school practice aligned to the curriculum content for the qualification and receive high-quality feedback from experienced performance coaches.